 Hello hello hello, just checkin’ in to confirm if you’ve started those mothertucking engines?
 If not, REV ‘EM UP because 2021 belongs to RuPaul’s Drag Race, OFFICIALLY.
 This year, the Emmy Award-winning franchise is continuing its bid for world domination with confirmed new iterations to air in Australia, New Zealand and Spain, as well as returning seasons in the United States, United Kingdom and Canada (maybe Holland, too).
-We’re only three weeks into the year, and the US/UK contestants have already left us slain with their lip-syncs and runways – as well as the werkroom drama slash conflama – and we haven’t even bloody started.
+We’re a quarter into the year, and the US/UK contestants have already left us slain with their lip-syncs and runways – as well as the werkroom drama slash conflama – and we haven’t even bloody started.
 Here, we spill the T on all the charisma, uniqueness, nerve and talent (and synergy) that you can expect in 2021.

 RuPaul’s Drag Race season 13 (1 January)

-The beloved franchise kicked the year off with a bang thanks to its season 13 premiere.
+The beloved franchise kicked the year off with a bang thanks to the game-changing season 13 premiere.
 According to Deadline, the episode – which saw the contestants compete in several lip-sync smackdowns – became the most-watched episode in the franchise’s 12-year herstory with an unprecedented 1.3 million viewers.
 The premiere welcomed 13 fierce new contestants including: Denali, Elliott with 2 T’s, Gottmik, Joey Jay, Kahmora Hall, Kandy Muse, LaLa Ri, Olivia Lux, Rosé, Symone, Tamisha Iman, Tina Burner and Utica.
-It concludes 16 April, and will tie the show’s third season as the longest ever with 16 episodes.
+It concludes 23 April, and will tie the show’s third season as the longest ever with 16 episodes.

 RuPaul’s Drag Race UK season 2 (14 January)